Open Innovation Programs

 • Minimizing false positives or false negatives

 On behalf of A.O.
-Smith, Badger Meter, and Watts Water, The Water Council is managing a Tech Challenge seeking innovative solutions to monitor phosphate, ammonia, and other nutrients in water.
-Solutions are sought for the following types of potential applications:
+Smith, Badger Meter, Watts Water, and Xylem, The Water Council is managing a Tech Challenge seeking novel treatment and removal methods for removal of organic contaminants.
+Alternatives to Activated Carbon are sought for the following types of potential applications:

-• Point of use/point of entry water treatment
+• Point of use / Point of entry drinking water treatment

 • Cooling towers and systems